jullevistrunz/ToD-Local/README.md

-# WoP-Local
+# ToD-Local

-### Wahrheit oder Pflicht mit folgenden Optionen
+### Truth or Dare with these Tasks

-#### 1. Ausgedachte Aufgaben
+#### 1. Made-Up Tasks

-Wenn jemand seine Aufgabe nicht erfüllen möchte, kann sich jemand anderes eine Aufgabe ausdenken
+If someone doesn't want to do their task, someone else can make one up

-#### 2. Schwerere Aufgaben
+#### 2. Harder Tasks

-Wenn jemand seine Aufgabe nicht erfüllen möchte, wird eine schwerere Aufgabe generiert
+If someone doesn't want to do their task, a harder task will be generated

-#### 3. Aufgaben Steigerung
+#### 3. Task Level Increase

-Von Runde zu Runde werden die Aufgaben schwerer
+Every round the tasks will be harder

 #### 4. Partner

-Feste Beziehungen hinzufügen (Partner 1 ❤️ Partner 2)
+Add relations (Partner 1 ❤️ Partner 2)

 #### 5. Crush

-Crush hinzufügen (Spieler 1 ❤️→ Spieler 2)
+Add relations (Player 1 ❤️→ Player 2)

 ---

-Siehe [Wiki](https://github.com/jullevistrunz/WoP-Local/wiki) für mehr Informationen und Entwickler Informationen
+Check the [Wiki](https://github.com/jullevistrunz/ToD-Local/wiki) für more information and developer information

 ---

-Truth or dare with options

----

-> Language: DE / German
+> Language: EN / English